ZacharyGodfrey/http-api/README.md

-# rpc-api
+# http-api

-This application intends to use a small subset of the HTTP specification to implement a simple web API.
-Unlike RESTful APIs which focus on the *nouns* of a particular domain, this API will instead focus on the *verbs* of a domain.
+This project intends to use a small subset of the HTTP specification to implement a simple web API.
+The API will use JSON as the data format and HTTP as the transport protocol, but it's definitely not RESTful and isn't necessarily RPC either.
+This project is intentionally deviating from current "best practices" in pursuit of greater simplicity.

 ## API Design Rules